engrhammadkhurshid/Spam-Detection-in-SMS-and-Email-using-Machine-Learning/README.md

 - **Probability Scoring**: Outputting probability metrics (Confidence Levels) rather than strict binaries for more nuanced SOC alerting.

 ### Dataset Used
-In this project dataset was synthetic dataset from HackTheBox platform.
+In this project dataset was synthetic dataset from HackTheBox.

 **Author:** Engr.
 Hammad Khurshid